aibasel/pyperplan/README.md

 # Installation

-In addition to running the planner directly from a repository clone, you can install Pyperplan from the Python package index (PyPI):
+From the Python package index (PyPI):

     pip install pyperplan

+From inside a repository clone:

+    pip install --editable .

 This makes the `pyperplan` script available globally or in your [virtual environment](https://docs.python.org/3/tutorial/venv.html) (recommended).

 # Usage

-The planner is invoked through the file src/pyperplan.py and accepts two
-arguments: a PDDL domain file and a PDDL problem file.
+The `pyperplan` executable accepts two arguments: a PDDL domain file and a PDDL problem file.
 Example:

-    ./src/pyperplan.py benchmarks/tpp/domain.pddl benchmarks/tpp/task01.pddl
+    pyperplan benchmarks/tpp/domain.pddl benchmarks/tpp/task01.pddl

 The domain file can be omitted, in which case the planner will attempt to guess its name based on the problem file.
 If a plan is found, it is